Table of Contents

 - Indicated for use in healthcare settings, medical tape (for preventing treating blisters)

-- Treatment for traveller’s diarrhoea with antibiotics (often Cipro)
+- Treatment for traveler’s diarrhoea with antibiotics (often Cipro)

 - Treatment for Diaper Rash (Can treat rashes or chaffing)